f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-hybrid.rst

 Manual step by step process to connect and secure distributed Generative AI applications with F5 XC AppConnect and XC WAF
 ============================================================================================================================

+NOTE: JUST FOR REFERENCE WE HAVE KEPT THIS FILE.
+THIS IS A HYBRID USE CASE WHICH USES NGINX INGRESS CONTROLLER AND F5 XC.
+IF YOU ARE LOOKING FOR HYBRID USE CASE AUTOMATION, CHECK THIS `LINK <https://github.com/f5devcentral/f5-hybrid-security-architectures/blob/main/workflow-guides/smcn/hybrid-genai-appconnect-waf/automation-demo-guide.rst>`__

 Prerequisites
 **************
 - F5 Distributed Cloud Console SaaS account